NCI-ITEB/tumor_epidemiology_approaches/Sessions/session_3/session_3.md

 whole-genome sequencing (WGS) to highlight practical details and compare the strengths and weaknesses of each approach.
 The aim of this section is to give you a very clear idea of what sequencing method will best fit your needs for your next genomics study.

 Finally we willcover quality control metrics for your sequencing data so you can be sure your NGS data is suitable for analysis.

-## Introduction to NGS DNA sequencing

-## Quality Control: DNA and Library preparation

-## Tailoring sequencing strategies for study design

-## Targeted DNA sequencing

-## Whole-exome bulk sequencing

-## Whole-genome bulk sequencing

-## Quality Control

-## Case study examples